 bout 10 years ago, major retailers began offering the option to order online, ship, and pick up in store and, ultimately, changed the way we shop.
 The pandemic forced the restaurant industry to take a page out of the retail playbook through the rapid adoption of technology, such as online ordering, delivery, curbside pickup, order management, pay at the table, remote waitlist, and more.

 Now, many restaurant brands are struggling to figure out what to do with all this newly collected guest data.
 In an effort to empower brands to collect, analyze, and act on their guest data, Wisely just launched the first-ever restaurant CDP.

-We sat down with Kelly MacPherson, Chief Technology Officer at Union Square Hospitality Group, and Warwick McLaren, VP of Omni Channel Marketing at Global Franchise Group, to discuss why a restaurant CDP matters now more than ever and how leading brands are leveraging Customer Intelligence to personalize the guest experience, maximize customer lifetime value, and drive profit.
+We sat down with Kelly MacPherson, Chief Technology Officer at Union Square Hospitality Group, and Warwick McLaren, VP of Omni Channel Marketing at Global Franchise Group, to discuss the benefits of a CDP, why a restaurant CDP matters now more than ever, and how leading brands are leveraging Customer Intelligence to personalize the guest experience, maximize customer lifetime value, and drive profit.

 Click the play button below to watch the entire conversation from FWD, Wisely’s Spring Release Event, or read on for a summary.

 How Restaurants Can Borrow From the Retail Playbook to Drive Profit

 Just as the shift to online shopping accelerated CRM adoption, personalization, and one-to-one marketing for retailers, restaurants are now faced with the same challenge and opportunity: How to use robust customer data coupled with powerful predictive analytics to improve the overall guest experience and drive profit.